openstack/ironic/doc/source/admin/drivers/redfish.rst

 place into on a FAT image, then insert the image into node's virtual floppy drive.

+When booting over PXE or virtual media, and user instance requires some specific kernel configuration, ``[instance_info]/kernel_append_params`` property can be used to pass user-specified kernel command line parameters.
+For ramdisk kernel, ``[instance_info]/kernel_append_params`` property serves the same purpose.

 .. _Redfish: http://redfish.dmtf.org/
 .. _Sushy: https://opendev.org/openstack/sushy
 .. _TLS: https://en.wikipedia.org/wiki/Transport_Layer_Security